-In the paper~\cite{Now-Sym}, we gave an $\mathcal{L}_{\mathcal{A}}$-definable desingularization algorithm on strongly analytic manifolds $M=M_{0}$ over a field $K$ with separated analytic structure (of equicharacteristic zero).
-Strong analyticity is a model-theoretic strengthening of the weak concept of analyticity determined by a separated Weierstrass system (treated in the classical case e.g.~by Serre~\cite{Se}), which works well within the definable settings.
+In the paper~\cite{Now-Sym}, we gave an $\mathcal{L}_{\mathcal{A}}$-definable desingularization algorithm on strong analytic manifolds $M=M_{0}$ over a field $K$ with separated analytic structure.
+Strong analyticity is a model-theoretic strengthening of the weak concept of analyticity (treated in the classical case e.g.~by Serre~\cite{Se}) determined by a separated Weierstrass system, which works well within the definable settings.

+We first recall some basic notions from~\cite{Now-Sym} related to the desingularization algorithm, and then shall introduce three global object, namely T-analytic manifolds, functions and subdomains (T after Tate).
+The concept of a T-analytic subdomain may be regarded as an analogue of that of an R-subdomain from quasi-affinoid geometry from~\cite{LR-separated}.

-By strong analytic functions and manifolds we mean analytic ones that are definable in the structure $K$ and remain analytic in each field $L$ elementarily equivalent to $K$ in the language $\mathcal{L}_{\mathcal{A}}$.
-Examples of such functions and manifolds are those obtained by means of the implicit function theorem and the zero loci of strong analytic submersions.
+Strong analytic functions and manifolds are those analytic and definable in the structure $K$, which remain analytic in each field $L$ elementarily equivalent to $K$ in the language $\mathcal{L}_{\mathcal{A}}$.
+For instance, strong analytic manifolds are those obtained by means of the implicit function theorem, and the zero loci of strong analytic submersions.